blackbhc/refactor/README.md

 ## Usage <a href="#contents"><font size=4>(contents)</font></a> <a id="usage"></a>

-### Get start with built-in `Gadget4` fork
+### Get start with the built-in `Gadget4` fork

 To get start with the built-in `Gadget4` fork, you can go through the following steps:

-1. Install `galotfa` as in previous section.
+1. Install `galotfa` as usually, see in the previous section.
-2. Go into the `gadget4` directory, use as a normal `Gadget4` code.
-Note that the built-in gadget4 fork has additional configuration and runtime parameters, which are described in the
+2. Go into the `Gadget4` directory in `galotfa` repo, use as a normal `Gadget4` code.
+Note that the built-in `Gadget4` fork has additional configuration and runtime parameters, which are described in the
    <a href="#fork_gadget4">Fork of `Gadget4`</a> section.
 3. Copy the `galotfa.ini` from the `examples` directory into the working directory of your simulation, namely the directory where you run the simulation.
-For example, if you run `Gadget4` by command like `mpirun -np 32 ./Gadeget4 param.txt`, then the working directory is the directory has the executable `Gadget4` and the parameter file `param.txt`.
+For example, if you run `Gadget4` by command like `mpirun -np 32 ./Gadeget4 param.txt`, then the working directory is just the current directory.
-4. Modify the parameters in the `galotfa.ini` file according to your requirement.
+4. Modify the parameters in the `galotfa.ini` file according to your requirement of the analysis.
 5. Run the simulation, and the output files will be generated in the `output_dir` specified in the `galotfa.ini` file.

 ### Units of quantities

-Due to the mutability of the simulation's internal units, the units of analysis results are based on the simulation internal units, keep this in mind when you use the analysis results.
+Due to the mutability of the simulation's internal units, so `galotfa` just use the internal units of the simulation, keep this in mind when you use the analysis results.

 ### INI parameter file